akimrx/yandex-cloud-tools/readme.md

 **Simple snapshots tool for [Yandex.Cloud](https://cloud.yandex.com)**

 #### Create-snapshots
-Automatically create snapshots for all virtual machines from config file.
+Automatically create snapshots for virtual machines from config file.
 Sequence for running instances: stop VM – create snapshot – start VM, for stopped instances just create snapshot.

 #### Delete-snapshots
-Automatic deletion of snapshots older than N days.
+Automatic deletion of snapshots older than N days for instances from config.
 The lifetime is specified in the config file.

 # Get started
 ## Install submodules